DPT vaccine: Immunization schedules and requirements

+Australia

+In Australia, the DTP vaccine is part of the National Immunisation Program (NIP).
+The vaccine is administered to infants in a series of doses: the first three doses are given at 2, 4, and 6 months of age, followed by a fourth dose at 18 months and a fifth dose at 4 years.
+Adolescents receive a single booster dose at 12–13 years.

+Adults are recommended to receive a dTpa booster every 10 years, especially those in close contact with infants.
+Pregnant women are advised to receive a dTpa booster during each pregnancy, ideally between 20 and 32 weeks of gestation, to protect newborns from pertussis.

 France

-In France, DTP refers to a diphtheria, tetanus and polio vaccine.
-It is mandatory and given at 2 months (first dose) and 4 months (second dose) with a booster at 11 months.
-Subsequent boosters are recommended at ages 6, 11–13, 25, 45, 65, then every ten years.
+In France, children are given DTaP-Hib-HepB-IPV vaccines at 2 months (first dose) and 4 months (second dose) with a booster at 11 months of age.
+A tetravalent booster for diphtheria, pertussis, tetanus and poliomyelitis is given at 6 years, at 11–13 years, then at 25, 45, 65 years of age, then every 10 years.

 Netherlands

 In the Netherlands, pertussis is known as kinkhoest and DKTP refers to the DTaP-IPV combination vaccine against diphtheria, kinkhoest, tetanus, and polio.
-DTP is given as part of the National Immunisation Programme.
+DTaP is given as part of the National Immunization Program.

 United Kingdom

-In the United Kingdom, DTP is called the "3-in-1 teenage booster" and protects against tetanus, diphtheria and polio.
+In the United Kingdom, Td/IPV is called the "3-in-1 teenage booster" and protects against tetanus, diphtheria and polio.
 It is given by the NHS to all teenagers aged 14 (the hexavalent vaccine is given to infants and provides the first stage of protection against diphtheria, tetanus, and polio, as well as pertussis, Haemophilus influenzae type B and hepatitis B).
 Subsequent boosters are recommended for foreign travellers where more than 10 years has passed since their last booster.
 This is provided on the NHS free of charge due to the significant risk that an imported case of polio could pose to public health in Britain.